loadsmart/culture/releasing/README.md

 - Services Best Practices can be found [here](https://loadsmart.atlassian.net/wiki/spaces/engineering/pages/48529412/Services+Best+Practices) 🔒

 ## Downtime
 Do not generate downtime while deploying - _be especially careful with data migrations!_
+Check [this article](https://loadsmart.atlassian.net/wiki/spaces/engineering/pages/635994219/Migrations+with+zero+downtime+django) about how to do it in Django.

 However, if downtime is inevitable:
 - Do it outside of working hours.
 For systems that our own employees use, consider working hours as 8am-6pm Central Time